farbod271/farbod271/README.md

   </p>

 <p>
-<strong>Deggenhub</strong>: A full-stack app for the community of Deggendorf with live Weather!<br>
+<strong>Deggenhub:</strong>A full-stack app for the community of Deggendorf with live Weather!<br>
-<strong>Technologies</strong>: the app uses a wide range of technologies.
+<strong>Technologies:</strong>The app uses a wide range of technologies.
 On the backend it makes API calls, has custom user authentication, retrieves information from databases, caches them and much more!
 </p>

   <a href="https://deggenhub.de" target="_blank">Live Website</a>